Skip to content

 Feature Available?
 Notes

-Kafka shouldBeConsumed No Requires interceptor bridge inside the app
+Kafka shouldBeConsumed Requires interceptor inside the AUT

-using<T> {} (Bridge) No Remote app's DI container is not accessible
+using<T> { } (Bridge) Remote DI container inaccessible

 my-service/